Hardstylist/srd/example-kernelcache/Readme.md

 uname -a
 CopyPasta Kernel Cache
 ```

+Below is verbatim from SRD Tools from Apple
 -----
+# Patching and booting a KernelCache

 The Security Research Device allows flashing a custom kernelcache
 using the personalisation system and `srdutil(1)`.